5 things to do in Te Anau in under 3 hours

 Fiordland Escape Room is the perfect escape from the rain and learn about the history of Fiordland whilst having a lot of fun working how to escape the room.

 To start, head to the Department of Conservation Visitor’s Centre.
 Open daily, this free-entry attraction includes a movie about the area, as well as history, geology, flora, and fauna displays about the region.
 Plus, you can pick up a souvenir or two.

 Another excellent spot it the Trout Observatory, which costs just $2 for entry and introduces you to eels, rainbow trout, brown trout, and more.
 Or, you might like to visit the Fiordland Vintage Machinery Museum to step back in time.

 Who says you need to be in a big city to find great food?

-Make a beeline for Habit Foods, a local hotspot famous for its breakfast bao as the best way to start any day in Fiordland.
-Go back for sushi for lunch, or pick up your meal to go and enjoy your lunch and nature together on the wharf.
+Make a beeline for Bao Now, a local hotspot famous for its breakfast bao as the best way to start any day in Fiordland.
+Go back for a sushi bowl for lunch, or pick up your meal to go and enjoy your lunch and nature together on the Lake Te Anau edge.

 Need some help planning your perfect day in Fiordland?
 Contact us for more local tips and insights or to book a spot on one of our Kepler Track Day Walks